alexlawrence/alex-lawrence.com/content/posts/domain-modeling-by-example.md

 } */
 ```

 The case sensitivity is mitigated by making the input text lowercase.
 For the merging of singular and plural forms, the implementation introduces the dependency `asSingular`.
 This argument must be assigned with an operation that takes a word and returns the singular form.
 As example, the npm module `pluralize` is loaded and its function `singular()` is passed in as dependency.
-This approach ensures to express the model behavior correctly, while at the same staying free of concrete dependencies.
+This approach ensures to express the model behavior correctly, while at the same time staying free of concrete dependencies.

 ## Model versus code